-In addition to composing and performing, Sophie has a private cello studio and works as the Grants Manager for Golden Hornet.
-Outside of music, Sophie enjoys cooking, playing Sid Meier's Civilization V, and watching psychological horror films in her free time.
+Sophie is passionate about teaching and is currently the Youth Director at Golden Hornet.
+Outside of music, Sophie enjoys cooking plant-based food, playing Sid Meier's Civilization V, and watching psychological horror films in her free time.

 Sophie pronounces her last name as "matt-YUH"